 Say Hello to Stanlee!

-On January 24, Stanlee made made her official debut in the African penguin exhibit!
+In January 2019, Stanlee made made her official debut in the African penguin exhibit!
 Keep an eye out for the cutie sporting a teal band on her left wing.
 Learn more about Stanlee.

 Meet the Colony